 10. Select products objectively and more efficiently (even when your catalog includes thousands of items).

 11. Track the business impact of those product actions.

 C. Lifecycle Intelligence solution:

-Lifecycle intelligence allows retailers to use competitive historical information as a benchmark to assess the effectiveness of their pricing and practices and to set concrete targets for greater success.
+Lifecycle intelligence allows retailers to conduct competitive pricing research and use competitive historical information as a benchmark to assess the effectiveness of their pricing and practices and to set concrete targets for greater success.

 12. Leverage historical competitive information to uncover important trends that may affect the way you manage your product lifecycle.

 13. Leverage historical competitive information to uncover important trends that may govern the way you manage your product lifecycle.

 D. Dynamic Pricing solution.